A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Evaluative Datasets

 \section{Evaluative Datasets}

-There are a limited number of publicly available datasets in this field.
-In our work, we use the only two datasets that, to the best of our knowledge, are currently available for public use: the Far Eastern Memorial Hospital voice dataset (FEMH) for model training and testing and the Saarbruecken Voice Database (SVD) for external validation.
-This section comprehensively describes and compares these two datasets.
+While there are many voice datasets publicly available, very few contain cancer patients.
+In this work we use two publicly available datasets: the Far Eastern Memorial Hospital voice dataset (FEMH) and the Saarbruecken Voice Database (SVD).
+These two datasets are, to the best of our knowledge, the only two publicly available datasets that contain voice recordings of patients with laryngeal cancer.

+The FEMH dataset is split into a training set used to train the classification models and a test set used to test the classification models.
+The SVD dataset is used for testing only.
+This section describes and compares these two datasets.